-Meet Our New Lincoln Highway National Heritage Byway Coordinator
+Meet Our New Lincoln Highway Heritage Byway Coordinator

-Meet Our New Lincoln Highway National Heritage Byway Coordinator
+Meet Our New Lincoln Highway Heritage Byway Coordinator

-On the surface Prairie Rivers of Iowa’s new Lincoln Highway National Heritage Byway (LHNHB) Coordinator Jonathan Sherwood radiates a friendly, yet quiet demeanor.
+On the surface Prairie Rivers of Iowa’s new Lincoln Highway Heritage Byway (LHHB) Coordinator Jonathan Sherwood radiates a friendly, yet quiet demeanor.
 Already it has become apparent he knows how to bring people together as a great listener with empathy and thoughtfulness.
 Despite his calm exterior, digging deeper, we have quickly learned he has a deep passion for historic preservation and community development.

 Something else everyone should know about Sherwood is that he was born for his new role being from, and now once again living in, the Lincoln Highway community of Nevada, Iowa.
 Some of his earliest memories include enjoying spirited parades during Lincoln Highway Days.
 “Nothing compares to the quality of life in Central Iowa and growing up one house off the Lincoln Highway,” he relates.